 - As you get off the bus, the direction you want to head in is to your left

 A 19th-century power station turned art museum, this place holds one of the best collections of Greek and Roman statues.
 It’s a hip museum where the statues are mixed in among the black metal of the old machinery.
-It’s off the radar of tourists, and most locals, so you’ll come out with untold stories to tell.
+It’s off the radar of tourists (and most locals!), so you’ll have plenty of space to enjoy the exhibitions.